danielzazzali/metrics-js-ts/README.md

 * File Coupling: Measures file-level coupling by computing each file’s fan-in (dependent files) and fan-out (dependencies)
 * Functions Per File: Records all named functions in each source file, mapping function names to their AST node
 * Function Coupling: Measures function-level coupling by recording Fan-In and Fan-Out relationships between functions
-* Classes Per File: Analyzes each source file to identify and record all top-level classes defined.
+* Classes Per File: Analyzes each source file to identify and record all top-level classes defined
-* Methods Per File: Counts the number of methods in each file.
-* Fan In Fan Out Per Class Method: Counts the number of classes that a class method calls (Fan Out) and the number of classes that call a class method (Fan In).
+* Fan In Fan Out Per Class Method: Counts the number of classes that a class method calls (Fan-Out) and the number of methods that call a class method (Fan-In)

 ---